awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-resources.md

 + `t2.medium.elasticsearch`

 **Scripting module**
-The service supports scripting for Elasticsearch 5\.*x* domains\.
+The service supports scripting for Elasticsearch 5\.*x* and newer domains\.
 The service does not support scripting for 1\.5 or 2\.3\.
 Supported scripting options include the following:

 + Painless